huiw-git/alicemt/mt/ems/ems/AADRightsMgmt/Information-and-Support-for-Azure-Rights-Management.md

 -   [Support options and community resources](../../ems/AADRightsMgmt/Information-and-Support-for-Azure-Rights-Management.md#BKMK_SupportOptions)

 ## <a name="BKMK_SearchTips"></a>Search the documentation library
-[Use this scoped search query](http://www.bing.com/search?q=("Rights%20Management")%20site:technet.microsoft.com/library%20meta:search.MSCategory(jj619159)) to find documentation in the TechNet Library that is scoped to [!INCLUDE[aad_rightsmanagement_1](Azure Rights Management)] only.
+[Use this scoped search query](http://www.bing.com/search?q=("Rights%20Management")%20site:technet.microsoft.com/library%20meta:search.MSCategory(jj619159)) to find documentation in the TechNet Library that is scoped to --- translation.priority.ht:
+  - es-es
+  - fr-fr
+  - it-it
+  - ko-kr
+  - pt-br
+  - ru-ru
+  - zh-cn
+  - zh-tw
+translation.priority.mt:
+  - de-de
+  - ja-jp
+---
+Azure Rights Management only.

 The search results for that query do not include results about Active Directory Rights Management Services (AD RMS) or Windows Rights Management, or community resources.
 You can narrow the search results further by replacing the string, “Rights Management,” in the URL with your own search string.